Temporary Nonimmigrant Work Visas

 What are the qualifications for the P-2 classification?

-To qualify for the P-2 artist visa, the reciprocal exchange program must be recognized by the United States.
+To qualify for the P-2 artist visa, the U.S. must recognize the reciprocal exchange program.
 There are five P-2 reciprocal exchange agreements currently in place:

 - The American Federation of Musicians (U.S.) and the American Federation of Musicians (Canada)